Cloudy Kitchen

 I finished off my mini donuts with cinnamon sugar, but the best part is that with donuts, you can finish them any way that you like!

-I also love to make a strawberry sugar by combining about 250g granulated sugar with 1 Tbsp freeze dried strawberry or other fruit powder.
+I also love to make a strawberry sugar by combining about 250g granulated sugar with 1 tablespoon freeze dried strawberry or other fruit powder.
 Toss the donuts in the strawberry sugar the same way you would with the cinnamon sugar.

 How to deep fry mini donuts at home